-- 1. Graduation presentations are public. - 2.
-Theses and external project reports are public, unless companies/institutions, in writing and with motivation, request confidentiality because of sensitive information.
+- 1. Graduation presentations are public. - Theses and external project reports are public, unless companies/institutions, in writing and with motivation, request confidentiality because of sensitive information.
 A thesis/report can be put under embargo for a maximum of one year.
-If a company requests a longer period, company and student can agree on a separate public version of the thesis/report. - 3.
-Lecturers, as reviewers of the thesis/report, always have access to all information necessary for an adequate evaluation of the thesis/report. - 4.
-In case of sensitive information, lecturers may sign a declaration of confidentiality, for which a time limit can be set. - Theses/reports (including confidential parts) should be accessible to members of the exam (graduation) committee and a visitation committee, possibly after signing a declaration of confidentiality.
+If a company requests a longer period, company and student can agree on a separate public version of the thesis/report.

+- 3. Lecturers, as reviewers of the thesis/report, always have access to all information necessary for an adequate evaluation of the thesis/report. - 4.
+In case of sensitive information, lecturers may sign a declaration of confidentiality, for which a time limit can be set. - 5.
+Theses/reports (including confidential parts) should be accessible to members of the exam (graduation) committee and a visitation committee, possibly after signing a declaration of confidentiality.

-Article 6 Admission to graduation work EPA2933 and EPA2942
+Article 6 Admission to graduation work EPA2942

-- 1. A student may start graduation work if the other study units of the curriculum have been completed in full or to a significant extent, meaning that: - the students specialisation and electives are approved and signed by the board of examiners; and - the student has completed all master modules; and - the student fulfils the requirements for admission to the program. - If the requirements as referred to in paragraph 1 have not been met, the student may only be admitted to the graduation work with the permission of the board of examiners.
+- 1. A student may start graduation work if the other study units of the curriculum have been completed in full or to a significant extent, meaning that: - the students specialisation and electives are approved and signed by the Board of Examiners; and - the student has completed all master modules; and - the student fulfils the requirements for admission to the program. - 2.
+If the requirements as referred to in paragraph 1 have not been met, the student may only be admitted to the graduation work with the permission of the Board of Examiners.
 Students with modules uncompleted with a maximum of 10 EC credits, who fulfil the requirements for admission to the program, can apply for permission to start EPA2933 and EPA2942 MSc Thesis work. - 3.
-In the above decision the board of examiners will bear in mind the possibilities of the student making satisfactory progress in his or her course.
+In the above decision the Board of Examiners will bear in mind the possibilities of the student making satisfactory progress in his or her course.
 The board of examiners needs a positive advice from the academic counsellor. - 4.
-The formation of the student's supervisors MSc: at least three examiners: - a. the relevant section full professor; - b. a graduation supervisor a member of the scientific staff of the relevant section (first supervisor); - c. a member of the scientific staff form another section (second supervisor); - d. if applicable a supervisor from the company/ institution where the student is doing his of her graduation project (external supervisor).
+The formation of the student's supervisors MSc: see the Rules and Regulations of the Board of Examiners